 Whether your client is a startup or an existing business with a new idea, putting their IP in the public domain is a risk.
 There aren’t any non-disclosure agreements or confidentiality agreements to protect them.

 Anyone could take the idea and improve on it, or come up with a superior marketing spin to develop their own project.

-3. Having an army of micro-stockholders can discourage large investors
+3. Having an army of micro-shareholders can discourage large investors

 If your clients offer equity shares to crowdfunders, it can complicate future investment opportunities.
-Larger investors could be reluctant to get involved if there are too many stockholders in the company.
+Larger investors could be reluctant to get involved if there are too many shareholders in the company.

 So if your client succeeds with crowdfunding in the short-term, it may be harder to obtain more structured finance later.
 That could leave them stranded if they need more capital in the future to take the next step.